dabrorius/dabrorius.github.io/_posts/2015-05-25-catme-ios-app.markdown

 I stopped developing it after a week because I couldn't find high-quality royalty-free pictures of cats (trust me, it's harder than you think).
-However after I got a lot of positive feedback in following months, I decided to start working on it again.[Vanessa](https://www.behance.net/vanessazoyd) helped me finally find some good cat photos and she also designed [this awesome icon](https://www.behance.net/gallery/26008671/CatMe-App-Icon).
+However after I got a lot of positive feedback in following months, I decided to start working on it again.
+[Vanessa](https://www.behance.net/vanessazoyd) helped me to finally find some good cat photos and she also designed [this awesome icon](https://www.behance.net/gallery/26008671/CatMe-App-Icon).

 Before I started learning native iOS development I had a few ventures into hybrid